 - To help us provide effective support, please do the following before departing for Canada…

 - → Review the Pre-Arrival Checklist and register your travel with OGS Canada

 - No matter where you plan to travel, make sure you check the Travel Advice and Advisories page for your destination twice: once when you are planning your trip, and again shortly before you leave.

 - Northeastern University has arranged full coverage for our students with Guard.me.
 You will need to purchase your insurance before arriving.
 This provides access to your health insurance needs, policy information and will let you manage your account, submit claims, and track the status of those claims.

-- What do I need to know before travelling and how do I request a travel letter?
+- What do I need to know before travelling and how do I register my travel?

 - Before joining us on campus, you will need to ensure you have prepared a few things which you can find in the Toronto Checklist provided by OGS Canada.

 - Do you have on-campus housing or residency?

 - Unfortunately, the Toronto campus does not have any on-campus or residences but our arrivals team will be able to recommend suitable living arrangements that best fit your needs.
 We also have a student group on Yammer where students can post co-rent inquiries.
 Additionally, you can learn more about the estimated Toronto living expenses including food, clothing, local transportation, books and supplies.

 - How do I receive my co-op permit?

 - Instructions on how to apply for your Study Permit will be sent to you with your Proof of Acceptance (POA), or see this PGWP webpage for more information.
 Apply for your Co-op Work permit at the same time as your Study Permit, or you may apply once you arrive in Canada.